wanderwallet/embed-api/README.md

 - ✅ Split `createWallet` into individual procedures.
 - ✅ Create `WalletUsageStatus` enum.
 - ✅ Log activation and recovery attempts.

-- Create / update `DeviceAndLocation` rows and update session.
+- ✅ Create / connect `DeviceAndLocation`.

+- Lazily update `Session` on each request if it has changed (meaning, all endpoints might return a new token).
 - Implement challenge creation/validation logic.
 - Make sure `publicKey` matches `address` and remove `// TODO: Validate length/format`.
 - Review `// Make sure the user is the owner of the wallet:` comments.
 Do we actually need a separate query or just a userId filter?